 Effective communication is extremely important to a successful safety committee meeting.
 The most basic communication theory talks about the requirement for both a sender and a receiver in the communication process.

 The characteristics of the sender and receiver may be quite different.
-During the safety committee meeting, at any given instant, the process basically involves two people communicating on two levels: content and relationship.
+However, during the safety committee meeting, at any given instant, the process basically involves people sending communication messages on two basic levels: the content and relationship levels.
 Let's take a look.

 The Two-Level Theory of communications states that, in any communications process, messages are sent and received on two levels.

-Click on the next tab to take a look at two scenarios that further illustrate this very important concept.
+Click on the next section to take a look at two scenarios that further illustrate this very important concept.

 First Scenario: Charlie Pendergast is sitting at the breakfast table happily reading the morning paper while his wife, Gloria is cooking up some bacon and eggs.
 Charlie, suddenly looks up from the paper and asks rather flirtatiously, "Oh Dear, when are those eggs going to be done."
 Gloria interprets his tone (flirting) as positive attention and responds in like manner, "Here they come now, sweetie," and brings Charlie a nice plate of bacon and eggs, and gives him a big kiss.